SkylineCommunications/SLC-SDM-ObjectLinking/README.md

 The entry point for the library is the **ObjectLinker**.
 You can use it to create and query links between objects.

+> [!IMPORTANT]
+> You must install the [SDM Registration](https://catalog.dataminer.services/details/52173e49-9185-4772-9b60-c186ee365a81) before in order for SDM Object Linking to work.

 ### Getting the linker

 ```csharp